 The UK market is the fastest-growing e-marketplace, so it's essential to understand the rules to keep sales and shipments moving smoothly to the UK.
 Keeping up with the new – and changing – rules for UK customs clearance isn't easy either.
-Seven Senders and MS Direct have the solution, called Beyond Borders, and together they have been helping online retailers manage the new rules for UK sales and e-commerce shipping.

 Dr. Johannes Plehn, Co-Founder & Managing Director of Seven Senders, and Peter Egger, Head of Sales Commerce for MS Direct AG, lead the partnership solving these issues for e-retailers.
 As they share in this exclusive interview, to develop the right solution, their companies focused on understanding three major issues and managing them for EU retailers:

 What are the implications of Brexit for European e-commerce?

 According to Johannes Plehn, although discussion regarding Brexit had been happening for some time, January 2021 left businesses without specific direction on how delivery to or from the UK would work.
 Processes have become clear over the last year, and solutions have been developed, but it has not been simple.

 "To address the complexities, you need solutions to classify parcels correctly.
 You need solutions to get the parcels to the UK or from the UK to the European markets," Plehn said.

 Peter Egger of MS Direct said customer expectations also need to be met.
 "Customers in England still expect that their parcels will be delivered quickly and duty and VAT will be adjusted by the local carrier.
 This requires very accurate data and a good solution with a performing carrier."

 What are the most important things to consider now when shipping to the UK?